 The ICES noise register also allows for the calculation of pulse block days by time period (e.g. year) for each of the five categories of sources.
-A start on this has been made in the Western Baltic and Belt Seas (Figure 17).
+A start on this has been made in the Western Baltic and Belt Seas (Fig. 11.5).
 An example of how marine noise budgets might be examined is discussed in (Merchant et al., 2018).
-This method could usefully be adapted for use by HELCOM in the WBBK and Baltic areas, and more generally for the entire OSPAR area.
+This method could usefully be adapted for use by HELCOM in the WBBK and Baltic areas.